-The Best Practice Area is designed to facilitate co-creation by exhibitors and visitors based on the details of projects which will be recognised as Best Practice.
-It will not be necessarily developed in a fixed area; it will be exhibited in Khu which are allocated throughout the site, as well as in a Booth in portions of the Theme Pavilions.
+The Best Practice Area will be a new format of exhibition designed to facilitate co-creation by exhibitors and visitors based on the details of projects which will be recognised as Best Practice.
+It will not be necessarily developed in a fixed area; it can be an event or a Stall/Mini Kiosk in Khu, or a Booth Exhibition in a Theme Pavilion.